jp-larose/hobgoblin/docs/performance.rst

 ============================

-The :py:mod:`goblin.driver` aims to be as performant as possible, yet it is potentially limited by implementation details, as well as its underlying software stack i.e., the websocket client, the event loop implementation, etc.
+The :py:mod:`hobgoblin.driver` aims to be as performant as possible, yet it is potentially limited by implementation details, as well as its underlying software stack i.e., the websocket client, the event loop implementation, etc.
 If necessary, a few tricks can boost its performance.